 Whilst this isn’t traditionally a subject area girlfriends broach during a coffee catch up, there is an increased awareness of this problem with the growing trend for women to keep their downstairs area more trimmed, therefore leaving the whole area more exposed.

-Many State Governments have moved to protect women in this areas by introducing image classification regulations about visible labia and vaginas.
+Many State Governments have moved to protect women in this area by introducing image classification regulations about visible labia and vaginas.
 However with images often being photo-shopped to remove labia minora, porn being more accessible online, sexualised ads and music videos as well as women having Dr Google at their fingertips, they are often making an unrealistic comparison to themselves.

 It’s been well documented that the right procedure offered by a comprehensively trained Specialist Plastic Surgeon can improve functionality, have a positive impact on self-esteem and increase satisfaction during intimacy.